Your Complete Guide to Patio Installation

 Sometimes, a simple slope isn’t enough, especially in areas with heavy clay soil or low spots in your yard where water naturally collects.
 If you know you have a problem area, it’s wise to install a drainage system.
 For many projects, a simple channel drain along the edge of the patio can capture runoff and pipe it away.
 For more significant water issues, a French drain—a gravel-filled trench with a perforated pipe—can be installed underneath or alongside the patio.
 Planning for these outdoor living solutions from the start ensures they are integrated seamlessly into your design and prevent bigger issues later.

-Use Proper Joint Spacing
+Mind the Gap: Proper Joint Spacing

 It might be tempting to push your pavers as tightly together as possible for a seamless look, but this is a mistake.
 You need to leave a small, consistent gap of about ⅛ inch between each paver.
 Many pavers come with built-in spacer bars on the sides to make this easy.
 This space is essential because it will be filled with polymeric sand.
 The sand locks the pavers in place and, just as importantly, allows water to permeate through the joints and into the gravel base below.
 This prevents water from sitting on the surface and helps your entire patio system manage moisture effectively, protecting the integrity of the installation.